thelearned1/koffie-sysrep/ASSESSMENT.md

 ### Project Structure and Setup

+The project is structured as a single, monolithic file.

 You may structure your project as you wish.

 To test your application, we will create a new `pyenv` environment, install requirements.txt, and run it from the command line, i.e.: `python main.py`